jkursula/PWP/README.md

 SQLite

-# Instructions for database testing

-Go to database folder and run pytest.
-This does the database framework, external libraries, database population and test run setup automatically.

 # Instructions for running API
 install requirements from requirements.txt file and also:
 "flask", "flask-restful", "flask-sqlalchemy", "SQLAlchemy" using pip

-run budgethub app using flask by inputting commands
+run budgethub app using flask by inputting commands:

 *set/export FLASK_APP=budgethub*